boyuan0815/boyuan0815/README.md

 - 🌱 I’m currently learning **JavaScript, React**

-- 👯 I’m looking to collaborate on **New and exciting web development projects**
+- 👯 I’m looking to collaborate on **new and exciting web development projects**

-- 🤝 I’m looking for help with **Improving my frontend development skills**
+- 🤝 I’m looking for help with **improving my frontend development skills**

 - 👨‍💻 All of my projects are available at [https://github.com/boyuan0815?tab=repositories](https://github.com/boyuan0815?tab=repositories)